-- Explore the effects of prolonged conflicts over the last 20 years on the U.S. military, including the resulting impact on military effectiveness and readiness, civil-military relations, and active and former military personnel and their families.
+- Explore the effects of prolonged conflicts over the last few decades on the U.S. military, including the resulting impact on military effectiveness and readiness, civil-military relations, and active and former military personnel and their families.

 - Study the economic and security opportunity costs of continued U.S. engagement in the Middle East, including trade-offs in foreign and domestic policy.

-- Explore the ways in which the U.S. might withdraw its forces in the Greater Middle East, especially in the conflict zones of Afghanistan, Syria, and Iraq.
+- Explore the ways in which the U.S. might withdraw its forces in the Greater Middle East, especially in the conflict zones of Syria and Iraq.

 - Evaluate the costs, benefits, and alternatives of working with specific partners in the Middle East, including states and proxy forces, through consideration of issues like moral hazard and principal-agent problems.